Octavio Paz: Writings

 A prolific author and poet, Paz published scores of works during his lifetime, many of which have been translated into other languages.
 His poetry has been translated into English by Samuel Beckett, Charles Tomlinson, Elizabeth Bishop, Muriel Rukeyser and Mark Strand.
 His early poetry was influenced by Marxism, surrealism, and existentialism, as well as religions such as Buddhism and Hinduism.
 His poem, "Piedra de sol" ("Sunstone"), written in 1957, was praised as a "magnificent" example of surrealist poetry in the presentation speech of his Nobel Prize.

 His later poetry dealt with love and eroticism, the nature of time, and Buddhism.
 He also wrote poetry about his other passion, modern painting, dedicating poems to the work of Balthus, Joan Miró, Marcel Duchamp, Antoni Tàpies, Robert Rauschenberg, and Roberto Matta.
 As an essayist, Paz wrote on topics such as Mexican politics and economics, Aztec art, anthropology, and sexuality.
 His book-length essay, The Labyrinth of Solitude, delves into the minds of his countrymen, describing them as hidden behind masks of solitude; due to their history, their identity is lost between a pre-Columbian and a Spanish culture, negating either.
 A key work in understanding Mexican culture, the essay greatly influenced other Mexican writers, such as Carlos Fuentes.
-Ilan Stavans wrote that Paz was "the quintessential surveyor, a Dante's Virgil, a Renaissance man".
+Ilan Stavans wrote that Paz was "the quintessential surveyor, a Renaissance man".